About my kegerator

 - I had been using a temperature controller from a now defunct manufacturer for a while.
 The upgrade brings a new Inkbird C909 into the mix.
 That model was attractive because I’ve been extremely happy with Inkbird’s gear and I really like the fact that it plugs directly into an AC socket.
 The wall I now have my kegerator on has no studs to mount a controller.
 Because this is an Outlet Thermostat, the C909 solves that.
 See – Hands on Review: Inkbird C909 1,500 Watt Digital Temperature Controller

-- Engbird Temperature & Humidity Smart Sensor IBS-TH1 – my previous controller, had the ability to log temperatures and I really liked that.
-I added the Engbird to give me logging capabilities.
+- Inkbird Temperature & Humidity Smart Sensor IBS-TH1 – my previous controller, had the ability to log temperatures and I really liked that.
+I added this to give me logging capabilities.

 - Brew Ultra Coiled Tubing – for the liquid side.